 Jamie Boulding – President

-As the son of Jim and Myrna Boulding, Jamie started working for the family business as a teenager in 1973, and moved to managing the business in 1993.
-Active in all aspects of the operation, Jamie continues to steer the vision and values of the Lodge, alongside his wife, Christine.
+As the son of Jim and Myrna Boulding, Jamie started working for the family business as early as the age of nine, when he remembers pumping gas.
+At the age of 15, he was teaching canoeing, then by the time he was 17, in 1978, he was already leading groups.
+Jamie then moved to managing the Lodge in 1993.
+Active in all aspects of the operation, he continues to steer the vision and values of the Lodge, alongside his wife, Christine.

 When he’s not instructing, operating a small water system, or fixing something around the Lodge, the humble 6’6” giant is happiest when he’s outside or doing something active.
 He is a sea kayak guide examiner and instructor, and a trainer for Paddle Canada, not to mention a former National Team rower, and captain of the UBC basketball team.